 If the answer is yes, we encourage you to apply to be a Faculty/Staff Mentor with the University Mentorship Program!

-We accept applications on a rolling basis through July.
-Read the information below for more specific information about the role, responsibilities and timeline.
+Read the information below for more specific information about the role, responsibilities, and timeline.

-What is the Faculty/Staff Mentor Role in the University Mentorship Program?
+What is the Faculty/Staff/Graduate Student Mentor Role in the University Mentorship Program?

-Approximately 25 faculty/staff mentors are accepted each year from all over the University.
-All mentors are trained and supported by our staff throughout the experience.
+A small cohort of FSG mentors is accepted each year from all over the University.
+All mentors are supported by our staff throughout the experience.

 Have questions?
 Email UMMentor@umich.edu.